 Curators' and Edward D. Ellison Professor of Law

 Professor Levit teaches Defamation & Privacy, Employment Discrimination, Gender & Justice, Jurisprudence, and Torts, and is a faculty advisor to the UMKC Law Review.
 She is also a member of UMKC's Women's and Gender Studies faculty.
 She has previously taught courses in Criminal Law and Constitutional Law.

-The students have voted Professor Levit the Law School’s Outstanding Professor of the Year four times (most recently in 2009 and 2013).
-She has received the Daniel L. Brenner Faculty Publishing Award (three times), the Elmer P. Pierson Faculty Teaching Award three times (most recently in 2009), and the campus N.T.
+The students have voted Professor Levit the Law School’s Outstanding Professor of the Year five times (most recently in 2013 and 2015).
+She has received the Daniel L. Brenner Faculty Publishing Award (three times), the Elmer P. Pierson Faculty Teaching Award (three times ), and the campus N.T.
 Veatch Award for Distinguished Research and Creative Activity.
 In 1998 she was named the Law School’s first Daniel L. Brenner Scholar.
 In 2000 she was awarded a UKC Trustees Faculty Fellowship.
 In 2001, she received the title of Edward D. Ellison Professor of Law.
 In 2004 she was the UMKC campus nominee for the University of Missouri's Presidential Teaching Award.
 In 2012, she received the Missouri Governor's Award for Teaching Excellence.
 The University of Missouri awarded her a Curators' Professorship in 2005.
 She is one of 26 law professors in the country who is profiled in the book by Dean Michael Hunter Schwartz et al., What the Best Law Teachers Do, recently published by Harvard University Press.

 She received her B.A. with highest honors from Bates College, and her J.D. from the University of Kansas, where she was an editor on the Law Review.
 She was the recipient of a number of academic honors, including Order of the Coif, Phi Beta Kappa, Phi Kappa Phi, and the West Award for Scholarship.
 After graduation, Professor Levit clerked for federal district judge Frank Theis, and worked on the Dalkon Shield multidistrict litigation.
 During this time, she volunteered at the Sedgwick County Public Defender Office.
 Prior to joining the UMKC faculty, she was a trial attorney with Stinson, Mag & Fizzell.
-She has been a member of the American Civil Liberties Union Legal Panel and an Assistant Special Master for the United States District Court for the Western District of Missouri, and has engaged in pro bono criminal and death penalty representation.
+She has been a member of the American Civil Liberties Union Legal Panel and an Assistant Special Master for the U.S. District Court for the Western District of Missouri, and has engaged in pro bono criminal and death penalty representation.

 The Happy Lawyer is available from Amazon.com: